 Venezuela's President Nicolas Maduro meanwhile said Caracas would "almost certainly" grant political asylum to Snowden if he applied.

 Maduro, who like Ecuador President Rafael Correa is a leftist anti-American populist, is expected in Moscow next week for an energy summit.

 Snowden had been expected to leave Moscow on an Aeroflot flight on Monday to Havana, where he could have caught a connection to Quito.
-But he did not take that flight, nor any others this week.

 The next Moscow-Havana flight is on Saturday but there have been no reports he has a booking.